Network Evolution Based on Centrality: Results

 In particular, for $\alpha=1/2$, it results in a uniform distribution $P(k)=1/N$.
 Degree distributions for different values of $\alpha$ in the stationary state can be seen in Fig.~\ref{fig:density-centrality-network-examples}.

 In these nested structures, the adjacency matrix is completely determined by the corresponding degree distribution from Eq.~(\ref{eq:basic-model-stationary-degree-distribution}) or, conversely, from the profile function $h(x)$.
 Thus, it is possible to compute any network statistic of interest when the degree distribution is known.
 In doing so, one can show that the stationary networks emerging in the link formation process are characterized by short path length, high clustering, negative degree-clustering correlations and dissortativity.

-The emerging networks also show a clear core-periphery structure, which can be measured by their centralization, defined as the normalized sum of differences between the centrality of the nodes and the maximum centrality in the network \citep{wasserman94:_social_networ_analy}.
-Fig.~\ref{fig:density-centrality-network-examples} shows the eigenvector centralization $\mathcal{C}_v$.
+The emerging networks also show a clear core-periphery structure, which can be measured by their centralization.
+To quantify this, we compute the degree of centralization of the network $\mathcal{C}_v$, as \citep{wasserman94:_social_networ_analy}

+where ${\mathcal C}_v(i)$ if the eigenvector centrality of node $i$, $i^*$ is the node with the largest centrality in the network.
+The denominator normalizes the value between zero and one, by the computation of the centralization $\sum_{j } \left( \mathcal{C}^*_v (j^*)-\mathcal{C}^*_v(j) \right)$ of a star network the the same maximum degree as the considered one.
+In Fig.~\ref{fig:density-centrality-network-examples} (upper panel) we show the transition from hierarchical to decentralized networks measured in terms of the degree of centralization of the network, as a function of the parameter $\alpha$.
+In the same plot, also exemplary stationary networks are depicted.
 It can be seen that there exists a transition at $\alpha=1/2$ from highly centralized to highly decentralized networks.
 This means that for low arrival rates of linking opportunities $\alpha$ (and a strong link decay) the stationary network is strongly centralized, while for high arrival rates of linking opportunities, stationary networks are dense and largely homogeneous.